Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Your dog is playful and energized, but the next thing you know, he starts scratching at an area and within seconds, chunks of hair start flying everywhere.
-Alarmed, you look at the area and find a pretty large red, inflamed, hairless area.
+Your dog is playful and energized, but the next thing you know, he starts scratching at an area.
+Within seconds, chunks of hair start flying everywhere.
+Alarmed, you look at the area and find a pretty large red, inflamed, and hairless area.

 Within a short time, aggravated by the dog's licking and possibly scratching, the area gets weepy with a yellow discharge.
 Your dog yelps in pain as you touch the area, and you realize it must really burn for your dog to react that way.
 Concerned, you take your dog to your veterinarian wondering what kind of malady must be affecting him this time!

 What Are Hot Spots and What Can Be Causing Them?